 Table of Contents

-Did you know that according to the EPA, Americans spend 90% of their time indoors?
-Experts in the documentary film, MOLDY suggest that more than 50% of houses in the U.S. have mold problems and 28% of the population have genes that make them highly susceptible to mold-related health issues.
+Did you know that Americans spend 90% of their time indoors?
+That means the air you breathe at home matters—a lot.
+Experts warn that over half of U.S. homes have mold problems, and nearly a third of people have genes that make them especially vulnerable to mold-related health issues.

 What is (black) mold?

-To understand what we’re dealing with, let’s try to break down what black or toxic mold is, how it affects people, and who is susceptible to it.
-Understanding your enemy gives you an advantage.
+To fully understand the threat, let’s break down what black mold—also called toxic mold—really is, how it affects people, and who is most at risk.
+When it comes to protecting your health, knowledge is power.

 How does mold affect people?